modular-network/ethereum-libraries/LinkedListLib/README.md

    * Insert nodes and create links between nodes.
    * Remove, push, and pop nodes from the list.

-LinkedList is a nested mapping with the first key being the node index (uint256) and the second being the bidirectional link (bool) to a neighbouring node.
-Key 0 implies the head so writes to LinkedList.list[0] or manually linking to Linkedlist.list[0] (e.g. list[var1][false] = 0;) are to be avoided by the calling contract.
+LinkedList is a nested mapping with the first key being the node index (uint256) and the second being the bidirectional link (bool) to a neighboring node.
+Key 0 implies the head so writes to LinkedList.list[0] or manually linking to Linkedlist.list[0] (e.g. `list[var1][false] = 0;`) are to be avoided by the calling contract.

 ```
     struct LinkedList{